tbcgit/cleanbar/README.md

 # CleanBar

 CleanBar is a flexible tool for demultiplexing reads tagged with sequentially ligated barcodes (split-and-pool barcoding).
-It searches for barcodes from both ends of the sequence and accommodates variations in barcode positions and linker lengths, while preventing misclassification of natural barcode-like sequences and handling diverse ligation errors.
-It also provides statistics useful for optimizing laboratory procedures.
-CleanBar was originally designed to process reads from the Atrandi platform, however, it is adaptable to a wide range of barcode configurations interspersed with any type of linker.
+It searches for barcodes at both ends of the sequence, accommodates variation in barcode positions and linker lengths, handles diverse ligation errors, and minimizes misclassification of natural barcode-like sequences.
+It also provides statistics to help optimize laboratory protocols.
+CleanBar was originally developed to process reads from the Atrandi platform, but it is adaptable to a wide range of barcode configurations and linker types.

-# What do you need to start?
+# What do you need to get started?

+To use CleanBar, you will need:

-You need a FASTQ file with your sequence data.
-You will also need to create a text file with the barcodes (barcodes.txt).
-We provide the barcodes.txt file for the Atrandi platform, so if you want to use it for demultiplexing of reads processed by this platform, you can use the barcodes.txt file directly.
-If you wish to apply CleanBar for demultiplexing reads barcoded by other platform, please, see the instructions in the section "How to adapt CleanBar to other split-and-pool barcoding platforms"
+- A FASTQ file containing your sequence data.
+- A barcodes.txt file listing the barcodes used.

+We provide a ``barcodes.txt`` file for the Atrandi platform, which can be used directly if your reads were generated using this system.
+If you're working with data from a different split-and-pool barcoding platform, please refer to the section "How to adapt CleanBar to other split-and-pool barcoding platforms" for instructions on how to generate a compatible ``barcodes.txt`` file.

 # How to use CleanBar

 Create a working folder and copy your FASTQ file into it.
-Download the CleanBar program into this folder.
-You should have a file with the barcodes you have used.
-If you have used the Atrandi technology, you can use the file ``barcodes.txt`` that we provide you with.
-Download it and put it in the same working folder as CleanBar and your FASTQ file.
+Download the following to the same folder:
+``CleanBar.c``
+``barcodes.txt``
+``prepare.sh``

 When using our ClenBar application, all sequences in your FASTQ file with the same set of 4 barcodes are written to a single file, whose name is generated from the labels of the 4 barcodes found and will be stored in the ``res_4barcodes`` folder.